wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### Instrument Your Application with the Wavefront Sender SDKs

-Wavefront offers many SDKs to help instrument your application and to successfully send data to Wavefront.
-We recommend using the Wavefront Open Tracing SDKs to send trace data to Wavefront from your applications, but, if you want to be more flexible with sending data to Wavefront, you can use the Wavefront Sender SDKs.
-See [SDKs for Sending Raw Data to Wavefront](wavefront_sdks.html#sdks-for-sending-raw-data-to-wavefront) for details.
+For maximum flexibility, you can use the Wavefront Sender SDKs.
+See [SDKs for Sending Raw Data to Wavefront](wavefront_sdks.html#sdks-for-sending-raw-data-to-wavefront) for background.

 <div class="row">
  <div class="col-md-2 col-sm-6">